-115.51 | Inmate reporting
+115.51 Inmate reporting

 The agency provides multiple mechanisms for reporting sexual harassment and sexual abuse.
 The facility has posted PREA Posters, PREA Newsletters, third party reporting posters throughout the facility.
-I observed at least one poster in each housing unit and most units also had the PREA Hotline Poster and PREA Newsletters posted.
+I observed at least one poster in each housing unit and each unit also had PREA Hotline Posters and PREA Newsletters posted.
 Interviews with a sampling of inmates revealed that inmates are familiar with a variety of ways to report a PREA incident.
 The information is also readily available in the Resident Handbook and in the PREA Pamphlets provided during intake.
 Inmates were familiar with the mechanisms available for privately reporting a case of sexual harassment or sexual abuse, how to report retaliation and staff neglect.
-Most inmates indicated that they would tell an officer or their caseworker.
+Many inmates indicated that they would tell an officer or their caseworker.
 The offenders feel comfortable with reporting directly to the officers in this facility.
 The agency has provided at least one way for an offender to privately report an incident to a public/government or private entity that is not a part of the agency.
-The mechanism that most offenders preferred to call or write to Prisoner's Rights.
-Offenders may write a letter to Prisoner's Rights.
-Prisoner's Rights does have a telephone number but inmates must have their pin authorized to call Prisoner's Rights.
-Prisoner's Rights must authorize the call.
-Prisoner's Rights will promptly forward all information to the facility concerning a PREA complaint.
-Offenders may remain anonymous in the complaint.
+Inmate may also call the PREA Hotline where offenders may remain anonymous in the complaint.
 Agency policy 315.02 addresses Foreign Nationals.
 The policy requires that inmates detained solely for civil immigration purposes be provided information on how to contact relevant consular officials and relevant officials of the Department of Homeland Security.
 Interviews with intake staff reveal that they are aware of the policy and directives.
 Policy 409.09, Page 16, Section 5 addresses reporting.
 Staff members are mandatory reporters of all incidents of sexual harassment and sexual abuse.
-Interviews with staff reveal that they are well aware of this requirement.
+Interviews with staff reveal that they are aware of this requirement.
 Staff also indicated that they are required to document all complaints in writing.
 When asked how staff could privately report an incident of sexual harassment or sexual abuse, most staff indicated that they would report the incident directly to their supervisor.
-They also advised that they could send an email, drop an anonymous note, call Prisoner's Rights or call the PREA Hotline, which goes directly to the Central Office at the VDOC.
+They also advised that they could send an email, drop an anonymous note, call Prisoner's Rights or call the PREA Hotline, which goes directly to the Department of Corrections Central Office in Waterbury.
+The hotline and the Prisoner's Rights line were tested.
+I left a message on the hotline and spoke with an individual on the Prisoner's Rights line.
+The message left on the hotline was responded to in a timely manner.